FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

 We must now configure socket listener for Logstash.

-Go to /etc/logstash
+From your logstash folder (the folder created from unpackaging the download file at the start of this guide), move into the config folder:

-    cd /etc/logstash
+    cd config

 Create a blank file named logstash.conf

-    sudo touch logstash.conf
+    touch logstash.conf

-Create the following content in the file and save it.
+Enter the following into the file and save it.
 Parameters in [] are explained below:

     input {
       log4j {